HandshakeAlliance/nomenclate/README.md

 <img src="https://user-images.githubusercontent.com/9666345/49334234-9f38cf00-f596-11e8-9808-f16f75dd1bf7.png" width="700" >

 Nomenclate is an indexing server for Handshake.
 Currently it allows querying of address balances, histories, and auction histories.
+It acts as the backend for our Handshake block explorer: [HNScan](https://hnscan.com)

 ## Installation